xebialabs-community/xld-mule-mc-plugin/README.md

-# XLD Mule Management Console (MMC) Plugin
 ## Preface ##

-This document describes the functionality provided by the Mule Management Console Plugin.

-## Overview ##

 The Mule Management Console plugin is an XL Deploy plugin that uses the [MMC Rest Api](https://docs.mulesoft.com/mule-management-console/v/3.7/rest-api-reference) to perform application deployments to [Mule](https://www.mulesoft.com/platform/mule)